chrisboran/docs/Service-Production-Requirements.md

 * All service **must** provide a basic health checking endpoint to be used to assess [base service health](https://microservices.io/patterns/observability/health-check-api.html) post deployment in addition to any infrastructure health checking they may do
 * All services **should** attempt to maintain the minimum parity gap they can between their different deployment environments (dev, staging and production)
 * All services **must** clearly document which Compliances they are in scope of (ie SOX, SOC2, PCI)
-* All services **must** use GUS ReleaseObject and Release Stamps to release new versions of their software in order to enable GUS Reporting for Compliance (for traceability of changes)
+* All services **must** use standard company audit records to release new versions of their software in order to enable reporting for Compliance (for traceability of changes)
     * All services **could** leverage CC Release Engineering’s Cortana system to achieve this
 * All services **must** maintain in their service documentation a copy of their deployment pipeline design
-* All services **must** onboard with the Salesforce Change Management Process and use [GUS ChangeCases](https://salesforce.quip.com/AIh0AY5RLgfw)
+* All services **must** onboard with the standard Change Management Process and use auditable change logs
 * All services **must** have a documented and audited formal process for approving deployments into production environments to achieve Compliance requirements of having at least 2 individuals involved in approving any change making it to production (Separation of Duties)
 * All services **must** respect posted change windows for their product if their deployments could have potential to disrupt customer service.
 * All T0/T1 services **must** respect the moratoriums and exception processes of all services that depend on them (e.g. thanksgiving holiday).